 Cell division is an essential cellular process that requires an array of known and unknown proteins for its spatial and temporal regulation.
 Here we develop a novel, high-throughput screening method for the identification of bacterial cell division genes and regulators.
 The method combines the over-expression of a shotgun genomic expression library to perturb the cell division process with high-throughput flow cytometry sorting to screen many thousands of clones.
 Using this approach, we recovered clones with a filamentous morphology for the model bacterium, Escherichia coli.
 Genetic analysis revealed that our screen identified both known cell division genes, and genes that have not previously been identified to be involved in cell division.
 This novel screening strategy is applicable to a wide range of organisms, including pathogenic bacteria, where cell division genes and regulators are attractive drug targets for antibiotic development.

-Burke, CM, Steinberg, P, Rusch, DB, Kjelleberg, SL & Thomas, T 2011, 'Bacterial community assembly based on functional genes rather than species', Proceedings of The National Academy of Sciences of the United States of America, vol. 108, no. 34, pp. 14288-14293.View/Download from: UTS OPUS or Publisher's site
+Burke, CM, Steinberg, P, Rusch, DB, Kjelleberg, SL & Thomas, T 2011, 'Bacterial community assembly based on functional genes rather than species', Proceedings of The National Academy of Sciences of the United States of America, vol. 108, no. 34, pp. 14288-14293.View/Download from: Publisher's site

 The principles underlying the assembly and structure of complex microbial communities are an issue of long-standing concern to the field of microbial ecology.
 We previously analyzed the community membership of bacterial communities associated with the green macroalga Ulva australis, and proposed a competitive lottery model for colonization of the algal surface in an attempt to explain the surprising lack of similarity in species composition across different algal samples.
 Here we extend the previous study by investigating the link between community structure and function in these communities, using metagenomic sequence analysis.
 Despite the high phylogenetic variability in microbial species composition on different U. australis (only 15% similarity between samples), similarity in functional composition was high (70%), and a core of functional genes present across all algal-associated communities was identified that were consistent with the ecology of surface- and host-associated bacteria.
 These functions were distributed widely across a variety of taxa or phylogenetic groups.
 This observation of similarity in habitat (niche) use with respect to functional genes, but not species, together with the relative ease with which bacteria share genetic material, suggests that the key level at which to address the assembly and structure of bacterial communities may not be ï½speciesï½ (by means of rRNA taxonomy), but rather the more functional level of genes.

-Yung, P, Burke, CM, Kjelleberg, SL, Thomas, T & Lewis, M 2011, 'Novel Antibacterial Proteins From The Microbial Communities Associated With The Sponge Cymbastela Concentrica And The Green Alga Ulva Australis', Applied and Environmental Microbiology, vol. 77, no. 4, pp. 1512-1515.View/Download from: UTS OPUS or Publisher's site
+Yung, P, Burke, CM, Kjelleberg, SL, Thomas, T & Lewis, M 2011, 'Novel Antibacterial Proteins From The Microbial Communities Associated With The Sponge Cymbastela Concentrica And The Green Alga Ulva Australis', Applied and Environmental Microbiology, vol. 77, no. 4, pp. 1512-1515.View/Download from: Publisher's site

 The functional metagenomic screening of the microbial communities associated with a temperate marine sponge and a green alga identified three novel hydrolytic enzymes with antibacterial activities.
 The results suggest that uncultured alpha- and gammaprot